Dübendorf Air Base: History

-During the Cold War, Dübendorf was the home of Aérospatiale Alouette II and Alouette III helicopters and jets such as the de Havilland Vampire, de Havilland Venom, Hawker Hunter, Dassault Mirage III and Northrop F-5 Tiger II.
-Also, the Swiss-built fighter jet FFA P-16 took off from Dübendorf for its first supersonic flight.
+During the Cold War, Dübendorf was the home of Aérospatiale Alouette II and Alouette III helicopters and jets such as the de Havilland Vampire, de Havilland Venom, Hawker Hunter, Dassault Mirage III and Northrop F-5 Tiger II while it was not a war base.
 Dübendorf was the home base for the Patrouille Suisse aerobatic team until they moved to Emmen Air Base.
 With the move of Fliegerstaffel 11 (Fighter Squadron 11) Tigers with the F/A-18C Hornet to Meiringen AB in 2005 the history of fighter aircraft in Dübendorf ended.
-The air base was equipped with retractable arresting gear devices at both ends of the runway, which were used by the F/A-18 and, in case of a problem, by the F-5.
+The air base was equipped with retractable arresting gear devices at both ends of the runway, which were used by the F/A-18.
 This was removed after 2005.

 On 26 June 2009, the long-range experimental solar-powered aircraft Solar Impulse 1 was first presented to the public at Dübendorf Air Base.
 Following taxi testing, a short-hop test flight was made on 3 December 2009, piloted by Markus Scherdel.
 In August 2013, after setting several records including a cross-U.S. flight, the aircraft returned to Dübendorf to be placed in storage.

-During 2013, the largest aircraft to land at the airport, a Boeing 747-400F belonging to cargo airline Cargolux made a stop at the air field, carrying the Solar Impulse aircraft.
+Solar Impulse also caused the second landing of the largest aircraft to land at the airport, when a Boeing 747-400F belonging to Cargolux brought Solar Impulse back.
+A Swissair Jumbo had once landed empty at Dübendorf.

 On 22 September 2015, the Airbus A310 Zero-G reduced gravity aircraft flew from Dübendorf Air Base, in the first operational flight of a Zero-G Airbus outside France.
-It is planned to continue using Dübendorf for these flights.
-The first public parabolic flight in Switzerland with the ZERO-G, with starts from Dübendorf took place on 22 October 2016.
+The first public parabolic flight took place on 22 October 2016.